EpiphaCy/EpiphaCy.Github.io/index.md

 ## Research Interest

 My research interests mainly lie on Economics and Finance research combined with Data Science.
-My current research focus is mainly on **International Finance**, **Monetary Policy** and **Macroeconomics**, and I hope to apply my skills in data science into economics research.
+My current research focus is mainly on **International Finance**, **Monetary Policy** and **Asset Pricing**, and I hope to apply my skills in data science into research.

 ## Education